Perform a BeyondTrust Atlas Technology Cluster Test

 Run Test Connections

-For example, if a representative in the US remotely connects to a customer in EMEA, the customer client in EMEA connects to the master and the EMEA traffic node (its home traffic node).
-The access console connects to the master and the US traffic node (its home traffic node).
+For example, if a representative in the US remotely connects to a customer in EMEA, the customer client in EMEA connects to the primary and the EMEA traffic node (its home traffic node).
+The access console connects to the primary and the US traffic node (its home traffic node).
 Once the representative starts screen sharing, the access console also connects to the customer's traffic node in EMEA in order to receive the incoming stream of the customer's screen.
-Thus, the access console is connected to the master, its own home traffic node, and the customer's home traffic node.
+Thus, the access console is connected to the primary, its own home traffic node, and the customer's home traffic node.

 To take the scenario one step further, if the representative starts Show My Screen with the customer, then the customer client in EMEA connects to the representative's home traffic node in the US to receive the stream from the representative.